-- Russet potatoes: also known as Idaho potatoes; these high starch, low moisture potatoes are perfect for getting that creamy, tender center with maintaining a crispy exterior when they come in contact with the cast iron skillet!
+Russet potatoes, also known as Idaho potatoes, are high starch and low moisture.
+They’re perfect for getting that creamy, tender center while maintaining a crispy exterior — this is important when they come in contact with the cast-iron skillet!

-Don’t have Russet potatoes?
-No need to fret!
-Any potato will work, but you will see the crispiest results with higher starch potatoes.
-We recommend Yukon gold potatoes over waxier potatoes like red bliss or new potatoes.
-No need to peel, the skin is highly nutritious!
+You can use other varieties of potatoes, but you’ll yield the crispiest results with higher starch potatoes.
+Yukon gold potatoes are preferable over waxier potatoes, such as red bliss or new potatoes.
+No need to peel, the skin is delicious!

 Parboil Potatoes Before Pan Frying